AdamKyle/flare/resources/info/adventure/section-2.md

 ## Repeating Adventures

 You can repeat adventures over and over again as much as you like.
-You will how ever only recieve the quest reward item once if that adventure has one.
+You will how ever only receive the quest reward item once if that adventure has one.

 ## Canceling Adventures